Need to catch up? Click on the link where you left off and then come back!

 We did this during the first Live Richer Challenge and tons of Dream Catchers (those of us doing the Live Richer Challenge) were able to successfully lower their bills.
 Do this task every year to ensure you’re always getting the best deal from your service providers.
 You never want to miss out on opportunities to save money.

 Don’t think it can work?
-Here are a few success story from the first Live Richer Challenge:
+Here are a few success stories from the first Live Richer Challenge:

 What a blessing!
 I called my cell phone, cable and internet, and home security providers and was able to get a total reduction of about $70 a month!
 It's not a lot, but it's something!
 Money I can save and use towards my "LOVE" items in six months!